Synthetixio/js-monorepo/tools/tenderly/README.md

 # Custom wallet address (used in `tenderly-getsnx`, `tenderly-geteth`)
 export TENDERLY_WALLET_ADDRESS=""

-# Address with lots of SNX available to transfer from (used in `tenderly-getsnx`)
-export TENDERLY_SNX_WHALE_ADDRESS="0xeb3107117fead7de89cd14d463d340a2e6917769"

 # Checkpoint UUID to restore fork state from (used in `tenderly-load`)
 export TENDERLY_CHECKPOINT=""
 ```